evrone/postcss-px-to-viewport/README.md

 ## Running the tests

-In order to run tests, you need to install `jasmine-node` globally:
+In order to run tests, you need to install dev-packages:
 ```
-$ npm install jasmine-node -g
+$ npm install
 ```
 Then run the tests via npm script:
 ```